YOURLS/awesome/README.md

 - [Semantic Scuttle](https://github.com/jonrandoem/yourls-semanticscuttle) - Allows the sharing of the URL to a Semantic Scuttle installation.
 - [Separate Users](https://github.com/ianbarber/Yourls-Separate-Users) - Adds a username to each created URL, and filters the admin interface.
-- [Share Files](http://www.mattytemple.com/projects/yourls-share-files/) - Add a form to upload files and share them using your YOURLS setup.
 - [Share G+](https://github.com/ChrTang/yourls-share-gplus) - Adds Google+ to the Quick Share Box.
 - [Share LinkedIn](https://github.com/popnt/yourls-linkedin-share) - Adds LinkedIn to the Quick Share Box.
 - [Share with Tumblr](https://github.com/YOURLS/YOURLS/wiki/Plugin-=-Share-Tumblr) ⭐ - In the Quick Share box, add a one-click share to Tumblr link.